 NDPC/N Research and Practitioner Fellows

-In 2012, the National Dropout Prevention Center announced the creation of the NDPC Research Fellows Program to contribute to the National Dropout Prevention Center at Clemson University and the National Dropout Prevention Network in achieving their mission to reduce the incidence of dropout and increase high school graduation rates nationwide through research and evidence-based solutions.
+In 2012, the National Dropout Prevention Center announced the creation of the NDPC Research Fellows Program to contribute to the National Dropout Prevention Center/Network's mission of reducing the incidence of dropout and increase high school graduation rates nationwide through research and evidence-based solutions.

 “These Fellows will broaden the impact of the Center and Network through efforts such as collaborative research projects, public speaking including keynotes and serving on panels, and the development of practical resources for the field,” stated then Interim NDPC/N Director, Dr. Sam Drew.
 “Indeed, their initial plans include providing a regular meta-analysis of the latest research on dropout risk factors and effective programs, building on the NDPC’s 2007 report, Dropout Risk Factors and Exemplary Programs, and an Annual Report that will highlight the latest in effective strategies.”